The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Empirical Studies

 \subsection{Stock Return Predictability}

 We apply the cross-quantilogram to detect directional predictability from an economic{ \ }state variable to stock returns.
-The issue of stock return predictability has been very important and extensively investigated in the literature, see Lettau and Ludvigson (2010) for an extensive review.
+The issue of stock return predictability has been very important and extensively investigated in the literature; see Lettau and Ludvigson (2010) for an extensive review.
 A large literature has considered predictability of the mean of stock return.
 The typical mean return forecast examines whether the mean of an economic state variable is helpful in predicting the mean of stock return (mean-to-mean relationship).
 Recently, Cenesizoglu and Timmermann (2008) considered whether the mean of an economic state variable is helpful in predicting different quantiles of stock returns representing left tail, right tail or shoulders of the return distribution.
-They show that while the OLS estimates of regression coefficients for the mean return forecast are mostly insignificant even at the 10\% level (see Table 2), the mean of some predictors is helpful in predicting certain quantiles of stock returns (see Table 3).
-Specifically, they considered the following linear quantile regression
+The cross-quantilogram adds one more dimension to analyze predictability compared with the linear quantile regression, and so it provides a more complete picture on the relationship between a predictor and stock returns.
+Moreover, we can consider very large lags in the framework of the quantilogram.